A1on3R/Reef-Store-API/README.md

 This API allows you to manage stores, items, and ingredients, providing full CRUD (Create, Read, Update, Delete) functionality.

+## Overview of Solution
+ We were able to include implementations of
+ - Rails API that manages stores, items, and ingredients
+ - All CRUD functionality for the 3 basic models
+ - Pagination and filtering
+ - Rspec tests that work with Swagger to generate documentation
+ - Set up for background job to be created upon creating a store

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)